nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

  - Disable AI configuration (selected by default) - this setting disables SmartGit AI integration.

 ## Selecting between AI Models
-By default, SmartGit will use the public GitHub LLM when AI commenting is enabled.
+By default, SmartGit will use the public GitHub LLM once AI commenting is enabled.

-If you have [configured](../Integrations/AI.md) addititional AI Models, use the **Down** arrow between the **AI** button and the Hamburger Menu (☰) on the **Commit View**, to select the LLM that SmartGit will use for AI features.
+However, if you have [configured](../Integrations/AI.md) addititional AI Models, use the **Down** arrow between the **AI** button and the Hamburger Menu (☰) on the **Commit View**, to select the LLM that SmartGit will use for AI features.

 ## Commit Message Generation
 SmartGit utilizes AI-powered Large Language Models (LLMs) to generate or analyze commit messages based on your working tree modifications or staged changes.

 This involves transmitting the complete `git diff` (or `git diff --cached`) to an AI service.

 Once enabled, you'll find an AI button with a drop-down menu in the [Commit View](../GUI/Commit-View.md).

 This menu lists all configured AI services, indicating the currently active one.

 Pressing the button or selecting a different AI will send the Git diff to the chosen service, which then generates a commit message and streams it back to SmartGit.

 ### Staged and Untracked Files